Skip to main content

 Harvest time, shopping and excursions

-In autumn, you can easily integrate sustainability into your everyday life.
-Delicious seasonal products land on the table during harvest time.
-Nature puts on its brightest colours to create a beautiful backdrop for cycling tours and walks.
-And if the weather doesn't cooperate, interesting workshops, shopping and exhibitions are on the agenda.
+In autumn, you can easily integrate sustainability into your everyday life with ease.
+Delicious seasonal produce lands on the table during harvest time.
+Nature puts on its brightest colours to conjure up a beautiful backdrop for your bike tours and walks.
+And if the weather doesn't play ball, there are interesting workshops, theatre, cinema and other activities on offer.

 Light bulb covered in grass shows concept of thinking green